basic logo

 Short Videos

 A large adult California Red-legged Frog sits still at the edge of a pond under some vegetation until a grasshopper lands nearby when it explodes into action, grabbing the insect on the underside of its long sticky pink tongue.
-The same frog to the left eating grasshoppers, but this time shown in slow motion so you can see its big tongue in action.
-Red-legged frogs around a couple of small ponds in July.
-Red-legged frogs around a small pond in August.
+The same frog to the left eating grasshoppers, but this time shown in slow motion so you can see its large tongue in action.
+Red-legged frogs at a couple of small ponds in July.
+Red-legged frogs at a small pond

 Description